RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Application Analysis Exam 2 solutions and notes.md

 ### Option 2

-The creation of the delegation involves the following choices:
+The creation of the delegation involves the following steps:

-- First pick the two faculty members.
-Note, it says two faculty members must be on the delegation but one of those has to be the department chair so you are really just picking one faculty member.
-- Then pick the remaining members of the delegation (which could come from either faculty or graduate students).
+- First make sure the department chair is on the delegation.
+- Then select 4 more people from the remaining group of 13 (7 other faculty plus 6 graduate students) and make sure at least one of those is a faculty member.
-- Then assign the two roles.
+- Then assign the roles.

-So we need to determine how many options there are for each choice.

-- There are eight faculty in all and one of the ones selected has to be the department chair.
-That leaves one faculty slot open, with 7 choices.
-- There are three slots remaining (there were 5 in all and we just filled 2 of them).
-These can be either faculty or graduate students; there are 6 faculty remaining who can be selected and 6 graduate students, for a total of 12 people eligible for each slot.
-We can fill the first slot 12 ways; the second one 11 ways; and the third one 10 ways.
+Treat the department chair being on the committee as a given.
+For choosing the remaining 4 we need to count the number of ways to select 4 from a group of 13 with at least one faculty member on it.
+We'll approach this with complementary counting.
+The number of ways to select a group of 4 without any constraints from a group of 13 is $\binom{13}{4} = 715$.
+(There's no reason to consider the ordering of the selection just yet.)
+Of those choices, we want to throw out the ones where *no* faculty member was selected.
+That would take place if we selected all graduate students; the number of ways to select 4 graduate students from a group of 6 is $\binom{6}{4} = 15$.
+So the number of "valid" choices (where at least one faculty member is present) is $715 - 15 = 700$.

-- Now assign the roles.
+Now assign the roles.
 There are 5 people from whom to select so there are 5 choices for lead presenter, then 4 for note taker.

-Multiplying all these options together gives us the full count:

-$$7 \cdot (12 \cdot 11 \cdot 10) \cdot (5 \cdot 4) = 184800.$$

-(Note, step 2 above assumes there is no overlap between faculty and graduate students.)
+We have made a sequence of two choices: pick the people, then assign the roles.
+So we multiply these together to get the final count:

+$$700 \cdot 20 = 14000$.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTg4OTA0NzA0MSwxNzM5NDc4MDk4LDE1NT